 Concentration of credit risk with respect to promises to give are limited generally due to no right of return on the asset after it has been pledged to the Organization.
 During fiscal year 2018, the Organization started a capital campaign to raise \$6 million for a new main facility.
-For the years ending June 30, 2022 and 2021, three donors accounted for approximately 74% and two donors accounted for approximately 75% of total capital campaign contribution, respectively.
-As of June 30, 2022 and 2021, three donors accounted for approximately 86% and one donor accounted for approximately 60% of the capital campaign receivable, respectively.
+For the years ending June 30, 2023 and 2022, four donors accounted for approximately 96% and three donors accounted for approximately 74% of total capital campaign contribution, respectively.
+As of June 30, 2023 and 2022, three donors accounted for approximately 94% and 86% of the capital campaign receivable, respectively.

-For the years ending June 30, 2022 and 2021, two donors accounted for approximately 29% and five donors accounted for approximately 61% of contributions, other than capital campaign contributions, respectively.
-As of June 30, 2022 and 2021, four donors accounted for approximately 76% and two donors accounted for approximately 81% of the pledged receivable, respectively.
+For the years ending June 30, 2023 and 2022, three donors accounted for approximately 71% and two donors accounted for approximately 29% of contributions, other than capital campaign contributions, respectively.
+As of June 30, 2023 and 2022, two and four donors accounted for approximately 76% of the pledged receivable, respectively.